gnamiro/LM_Score_WebService/README.md

 > python -m venv .env

 Then activate venv with:

-. for windows use:
+-for windows use:

 > source .env/Scripts/activate

-. for linux:
+-for linux:

 > source .env/bin/activate